SimenAsphaug/asphaug-dev/asphaug-dev/src/app/blog/posts/CommsInSandAndDust.md

 ### 🔍 2.
 Visibility is Survival

 Dust storms, extreme heat, and unpredictable weather patterns made radio communication unstable.
 To better understand and adapt to these challenges, we relied on **spectrum analyzers** to monitor signal strength and interference across frequencies.
-Formal monitoring tools were limited, so instead, we conducted **frequent manual radio checks**—sometimes every hour—to ensure operational readiness and to detect degradation early.
-Over time, we began to recognize patterns in how environmental conditions—especially airborne dust—affected range and clarity.
+Formal monitoring tools were limited, so instead, we conducted **frequent manual radio checks**-sometimes every hour-to ensure operational readiness and to detect degradation early.
+Over time, we began to recognize patterns in how environmental conditions-especially airborne dust-affected range and clarity.
 This kind of hands-on, field-based "monitoring" was essential to keep the mission running.

 ➡️ In cloud: